 Those who have been paying attention to the world economy over the past few years are unlikely to be surprised by the fact that consumer debt is again rising in Canada.
 Throughout the country, residents have shown an increasing willingness to take out new car loans and installment loans for large purchases such as furniture and appliances.
-Although the average increase in these loans did not reach record levels in 2012, the fact that the average debt represented by these loans grew by nearly 9 percent is still a cause for concern.
+Although the average increase in these loans did not reach record levels from the recession years, the fact that the average debt represented by these loans grew by nearly 3.2 percent is still a cause for concern.

 Certain provinces and territories have more reasons to be worried than others.
 After all, an increase in consumer debt levels makes it more likely that people will not remain current in paying their bills and fall behind on their minimum payments.
 In turn, this can snowball into a larger number of bankruptcies and consumer proposals.

 In recent years, average debt levels in Nova Scotia have become a significant cause for concern.
-During 2011, for example, Nova Scotia had the greatest number of consumer proposals and bankruptcies per 10,000 people in Canada.
+Nova Scotia continues to have the greatest number of consumer proposals and bankruptcies per 10,000 people in Canada even though bankruptcies fell over 8% in 2019.
 Apparently, many provincial residents felt that their only option for getting out of financial trouble was to file bankruptcy.
 Nova Scotia residents who are in over their heads in debt, however, should always ask themselves if bankruptcy is really their best option.
 Understanding bankruptcy in the province can help you make an informed decision.

 The Basics of a Nova Scotia Bankruptcy